komlog-io/komlogd/docs/en/configuration.rst

 * **command**: The command to execute.

-Can be an operating system command or any script. komlogd will send the command/script standard output to Komlog.
+It can be an operating system command or a script. komlogd will send the command/script standard output to Komlog.

 .. important::
     The command parameter cannot contain special command line characters like **pipes (|)** or **redirections (<,>)**.